 has returned to pre-covid arrangements.
 Generally, there are no

 restrictions in place and most wards have set times to support you

 managing a Covid-19 outbreak there may be restrictions in

 Acute and community hospitals across County Durham and

-Darlington have announced that from Tuesday 22 November, some of
+Darlington have announced that from Tuesday 22 November, 2022 some